How does Contrastive Learning Organize Images?: Micro View: Image Pairs Under Contrastive Learning

 \subsection{Contrastive Representation Space and Visual Similarity}

-We scrutinize specific image pairs from the CIFAR-10 training dataset to demonstrate the distinct properties of contrastive representation space.
-Figures \ref{fig:1a}, \ref{fig:1b}, and \ref{fig:1c} depict image pairs from different classes with the highest cosine similarity in contrastive space, while Figures \ref{fig:1d}, \ref{fig:1e}, and \ref{fig:1f} present image pairs from the same class with the lowest similarity.
+we analyze specific image pairs from the CIFAR-10 training dataset to illustrate the properties of contrastive representation space. \cref{fig:1a}, \cref{fig:1b}, and \cref{fig:1c} display image pairs with the highest cosine similarity in contrastive representation space, even though they belong to different classes.
+Conversely, \cref{fig:1d}, \cref{fig:1e}, and \cref{fig:1f} present image pairs with the lowest cosine similarity in contrastive representation space, despite having the same class label.

-Obviously, in contrastive space, image pairs showcasing visual resemblance exhibit high similarity, irrespective of their class.
-Conversely, pairs with similar class labels but disparate visual appearances have a low similarity.
-This trend is not mirrored in supervised space, where class labels primarily dictate similarity, rather than visual attributes.
+It is important to note that image pairs with high similarity in contrastive space exhibit visual resemblance, regardless of their class affiliation.
+On the other hand, image pairs that share the same label but display divergent visual appearances have relatively low similarity in contrastive space.
+This pattern is not observed in supervised space, where class labels rather than visual likenesses primarily influence similarity.

-We attribute this discrepancy to the unsupervised nature of contrastive learning, which leans on inherent sample information, while supervised learning relies heavily on provided labels to establish image relationships.
+We hypothesize that this is a result of the unsupervised nature of contrastive learning, which relies solely on the information inherent in the samples.
+In contrast, supervised learning depends on the provided labels to organize images.